 Please check your child’s health concerns before they leave for school.
 If your student is ill, please keep him/her home.
 We keep no medications on campus other than what you provide to the nurse for your child.

 RRISD District Policy as written in the Student/Parent Handbook: Students will with a temperature of 100 degrees or above will be sent home.
 To prevent the spread of communicable disease, ill students must be symptom free and FEVER FREE FOR 24 HOURS without the use of temperature reducing medications before returning to school.

-Pertinent information to your student’s health care should be included on the pink emergency card.
+Pertinent information to your student’s health care must be updated yearly with health concerns and emergency contact information on the online registration (Snapcode).
 This information remains confidential.
-New EMERGENCY CARDS are required every year, remember to update EMERGENCY PHONE NUMBERS with the registrar and/or school nurse throughout the year.
+Remember to update EMERGENCY PHONE NUMBERS with the registrar and/or school nurse throughout the year.
 We must know how to locate you in case of an emergency at all times.

 VISION and HEARING SCREENING

 Kinder, 1st, 3rd, 5th grades will be screened.
 Screenings are required by the Texas Department of State and Health Services.
 We will notify you if there is a possible problem.

 1st, 3rd, 5th grades screening will be conducted.
 The screening consists of a visual exam of the student’s neck, looking for skin that is light brown-black, velvety, rough or thickened areas.
 These markings may be an indicator of diabetes and/or high blood pressure.
 We will notify you if there is any reason for concern.